 Thomka, J.R., Brett, C.E., and *List, D.A., under revision, Magnetic susceptibility of the latest Telychian-early Sheinwoodian (middle Silurian) succession of southeastern Indiana and northern Kentucky: Implications for stratigraphic interpretation of diagenetically altered units: Palaeogeography, Palaeoclimatology, Palaeoecology, v.
 522.

-Thomka, J.R., under revision, An additional example of the ichnogenus Zoophycos in Cambrian strata (Gallatin Formation; Wyoming, USA): Palaeoworld, v.
+Thomka, J.R., in press, An additional example of the ichnogenus Zoophycos in Cambrian strata (Gallatin Formation; Wyoming, USA): Palaeoworld, v.
 27.

 Thomka, J.R., in press, Plant or animal, terrestrial or marine?
 Thoughts on specimen curation in university palaeontological teaching collections based on an example from Ohio, USA: The Geological Curator, v.
 10.

 Thomka, J.R., Brett, C.E., *Bole, T.A., and Campbell, H.J., in press, A noteworthy accumulation of disparid crinoids from the type Cincinnatian (Upper Ordovician) of southwestern Ohio, USA: Implications for the palaeoecology and taphonomy of crinoid “logjam” assemblages: Swiss Journal of Palaeontology, v.
 137.